 Step 4: Add salt and alcohol

-Start by pouring your coarse salt into the bong.
-The salt should be enough to coat the bottom surface of the base.
+Start by pouring coarse salt into the bong.
+Use enough to coat the bottom surface of the base.
 Then pour about ¼ cup, or 60 milliliters, of rubbing alcohol into the bong and let it sit.

 Step 5: Plug holes

-Plug the openings of your bong in the mouthpiece and downstem areas.
+Plug the openings of the bong mouthpiece and downstem areas.
 Standard rubber stoppers will be sufficient.
-You can also order standard-size plugs and caps from Amazon or from your local head shop.
+You can also order standard-size plugs and caps from Amazon or your local head shop.
 Make sure you know the size of your mouthpiece and downstem openings before you buy plugs.

 Step 6: Shake bong

 Shaking your bong, as well as your downstem and bowl inside the storage bags, is the best way to remove heavy resin buildup.
 Shake well until you can see the resin starting to come off.
 Once a satisfactory amount of resin has come loose, pour out the alcohol and sea salt.

 Step 7: Rinse the bong, downstem, and bowl